pzeidler89/MUSEpack/docs/source/MUSEreduce.rst

 MUSEreduce
 **********

-:class:`MUSEreduce.musereduce` is a easy-to-use python Class used as wrapper for the VLT/`MUSE data reduction pipeline`_ and does not replace the core functionalities of the pipeline provided by ESO.
+:class:`MUSEreduce.musereduce` is an easy-to-use python Class used as wrapper for the VLT/`MUSE data reduction pipeline`_ and does not replace the core functionalities of the pipeline provided by ESO.
 In order to function properly we recommend to install the latest pipeline version found under: https://www.eso.org/sci/software/pipelines/muse/.

 .. _MUSE data reduction pipeline: https://www.eso.org/sci/software/pipelines/muse/

 To run :class:`MUSEreduce.musereduce` all of the raw data must be stored in a folder named `user_path/raw/OB_ID`, where `OB_ID` must be a unique name for each individual OB.
 It is not mandatory (but recommended) to use the same nomenclature as as in the fits header.
-The script has to point to `user_path` by setting the keyword ``rootpath`` of the :obj:`json` config file to the parent location.
+The script has to point to `user_path` by setting the keyword ``rootpath`` of the :obj:`json` config file to the parent directory.

 .. autoclass:: MUSEreduce.musereduce
    :members: